 On December 31, 1996, the Company acquired a 50,000-square foot pharmaceutical production facility located in Pessac, France from SmithKline.
 See 'Item 4.
 Key Information - Description of Property.'
 As part of the acquisition, Flamel employed forty-two experienced plant personnel and entered into a three-year toll manufacturing agreement with SmithKline for cimetidine formulations.
 The Company has consistently met SmithKline's production requirements.
-The agreement was extended through the year 2004.
+The agreement was extended through the year 2005.

-In 2004, activities at this facility included contract manufacturing for GlaxoSmithKline and other major pharmaceutical companies, process and scale-up activities and the production of clinical batches for our own products, as well as support analytical services for SmithKline and other pharmaceutical laboratories.
-As our products are commercialized, we expect that this facility will provide necessary quantities of some portion of our products.
+Up until 2005, activities at this facility included contract manufacturing for GlaxoSmithKline and other major pharmaceutical companies, process and scale-up activities and the production of clinical batches for our own products, as well as support analytical services for SmithKline and other pharmaceutical laboratories.
+As our products are commercialized, we expect that this facility will provide necessary quantities of some portion of our products other than Coreg CR.

 In 2004, we built a new facility of 16,000 square feet for a total purchase price of \$10.3 million.
-This new building included 8,600 square feet for the Medusa® technology with a new cGMP pilot plant, extended synthesis capacity and increased capacity to manufacture qualification and phase III lots at 10% of the commercial batch size.
-This will support the production of polymer to meet the needs from projects such as Basulin®, interferon-alpha, and interleukin-2.
+This new building included 8,600 square feet for the Medusa technology with a new cGMP pilot plant, extended synthesis capacity and increased capacity to manufacture qualification and phase III lots at 10% of the commercial batch size.
+This will support the production of polymer to meet the needs from projects such as Basulin, interferon-alpha, and interleukin-2.
 A further building comprising 2,900 square feet houses utilities and a warehouse.

-In 2005, we expanded our facilities in preparation for the manufacture of Coreg for GlaxoSmithKline as well as other Micropump-enabled formulations.
+In 2005, we expanded our facilities in preparation for the manufacture of Coreg CR microparticles for GlaxoSmithKline as well as other Micropumpenabled formulations.
 The new facility comprises 6,800 square feet and includes the 4,600 remaining square feet from the 2004 expansion.
-The new Micropump® facility was constructed at a cost of \$6.9 million.
-See pages F-15 of our consolidated financial statements.
+The new Micropump facility was constructed at a cost of \$8.2 million.
+See pages F-13 of our consolidated financial statements.

 The Pessac facility provides the Company with the capability to manufacture its pharmaceutical products.
-The Company believes that the facility and its operations are in substantial compliance with 'Good Manufacturing Practice' (GMP) requirements, and the facility is approved by European drug agencies for production of certain pharmaceutical products, including commercial quantities of the Company's microencapsulated drugs.
-Such approval qualifies the Company to manufacture certain approved pharmaceutical products for sale in most countries in Europe.
+The Company believes that the facility and its operations are in substantial compliance with current 'Good Manufacturing Practice' (cGMP) requirements, and the facility is approved by U.S. and European drug agencies for production of certain pharmaceutical products, including commercial quantities of the Company's microencapsulated drugs.
+Such approval qualifies the Company to manufacture certain approved pharmaceutical products for sale in most countries in Europe and the U.S.

 In the past, in addition to production activities related to its core businesses, Flamel was able to build on its capabilities and experience with GlaxoSmithKline and other pharmaceutical customers to engage in toll manufacturing for pharmaceutical partners.
-With its experienced workforce and current GMP operations, the Company provided clinical batch manufacturing, process scale-up services and toll manufacturing of solid dosage forms, and also provided analytical services for contract customers.
-We discontinued toll manufacturing in the last quarter 2005 as we geared up to supply our pharmaceutical partners with commercial supplies of our Micropump®-enabled formulations.
-In order for the Company to fulfill its obligations to GlaxoSmithKline under the supply contract, the facility in Pessac will need successfully to pass an FDA inspection.
-We expect that such an inspection will likely occur in the first half of 2006.
+With its experienced workforce and cGMP operations, the Company provided clinical batch manufacturing, process scale-up services and toll manufacturing of solid dosage forms, and also provided analytical services for contract customers up until the last quarter of 2005.
+Our production site at Pessac is currently in full-scale production of Coreg CR microparticles.